 Keep your Natural Teeth by removing root of the tooth

-At Highland Oak Dental, Dr. George DDS is here to take care of any pain due to a decay in the root of a tooth.
-Endodontic treatment, also known as root canal therapy, is a fantastic option for preserving a severely infected (and painful) tooth from extraction.
+Our Highland Oak Dental office near Frisco TX is comprised of knowledgeable and skilled team of dentists and staff.
+Dr. George DDS is here to take care of any pain due to a decay in the root of a tooth.
+Endodontic therapy Frisco, also known as root canal therapy, is a fantastic option for preserving a severely isnfected (and painful) tooth from extraction.
 An endodontist, according to American Association of Endodontists is a specialist at saving teeth.
 The good news – even just a part of the procedure can give you notable relief from unendurable tooth pain.

 What is a Root Canal?

 The noticeable portion of your natural tooth or crown is guarded by dental enamel below the gums.
 Protection is also available to the tooth right down to the tip of the root by dentine which also is a hard substance, somewhat less hard than the enamel.
 Within this enclosed cage and along the length of the tooth root exists a long cavity which is called the canal.
 It is saturated with the dental pulp and is also identified as the pulp chamber.
 This is an important chamber as the pulp contains nerve tissue and blood vessels apart from other substances which feed the tooth.
 However, if the pulp becomes infected the formation of bacterial products and debris result in excessive pressure inside the pulp.
 This condition results in significant discomfort, and sometimes unbearable pain, eventually leading to tooth loss.
+The meaning of experiencing dental pain might be because of a pulp infection and the relief provided by root canal therapy makes it well worth it.
 The procedure ensures the infected pulp is eliminated from the tooth to provide relief to the patient, instantly in most cases.
 This is also the primary procedure recommended by your dentist in order to save your natural tooth from further decay or from being extracted.
-The procedure of root canal is safe even when you are suffering from other dental conditions or are wearing braces.
-If you are going through extreme dental pain or discomfort, the relief provided makes the procedure well worth it because the effects are long-lasting.
+The procedure of root canal Frisco is safe even when you are suffering from other dental conditions or are wearing braces.

 Are you wondering “how can the pulp inside the tooth get infected despite having all the protection it needs?”
 The reasons for the infection are simple.
 The food that you have regularly can attack the enamel.
 You may believe you have a choice in the food you want to eat.
 However, you must understand some food particles can stick onto the teeth long after you have finished eating.
 They stay in the spaces between the teeth and on the chewing surfaces of the molars which are also known as the rear teeth.
 If you are regularly ignoring brushing and flossing, the bacteria present in your mouth begins to convert the sugar and carbohydrate content within the particles into acid.
 The acid has the potential to reduce the shielding effect of saliva on the enamel which in turn can begin to erode the tooth.
 The erosion of the tooth results in cavities which if not appropriately filled up leads to the puncture of the enamel, sometimes causing the infection to affect the pulp.
 The bacteria in the mouth can also infect the gums.
 The loosening gums begin to expose and puncture the dentin layer below the gum.
 This provides a route for the infection to reach the pulp.
 Regardless of the route taken by the infection, the pulp needs to be eliminated to prevent infections repeatedly.
 In the absence of this procedure, abscesses can develop which could eventually necessitate extraction of the tooth.
 The pulp could also be infected by other reasons which include untreated dental injury, a chip or a crack in the tooth, root fracture, and repeated repair of the tooth.